copernicus-mogley/zkav.club/opportunities/archivist/README.md

 ⟵ [Back to Opportunities](/opportunities/)

-Archivists ultimately work for people who will discover these recordings years from now.
+The Archivist turns raw recordings into structured, usable archive items.

 This role is a good fit for people who enjoy organizing messy information and making sure important things don’t disappear.
-The Archivist helps keep the [Zk Av Club Recording Station](https://zkav.club/recording-station) archive consistent, searchable, and usable across platforms like Internet Archive and our public metadata repository.
+The Archivist helps keep the [Zk Av Club Recording Station](https://zkav.club/recording-station) archive consistent, searchable, and usable across platforms like [Internet Archive](https://archive.org/) and our public metadata repository.

+Want to see how this actually works?
+Read the [Archivist role in the Archive Model](/archive-model/archivist/)

 *Applications must be submitted before **1 April 2026**.*

 **What you do**

-* Turn messy recording folders into real archive items.
+* Turn messy recording folders into complete, usable archive items.

-* Keep simple inventories so nothing disappears.
+* Track and organize recordings so nothing gets lost.

-* Decide what details actually matter for each item.
+* Decide what details matter and structure them clearly.

-* Work with Zk Av Club organizer and coordinators to pull the pieces together.

-* Keep the metadata file up to date as the item evolves.
+* Maintain metadata and publish items to the public archive.

-* Publish original files to the public archive ([Internet Archive](https://archive.org/) today, or whatever host makes sense as the archive evolves), with the details needed to make them usable later.

 Success means someone discovers the recording years later and can immediately understand what it is and use it.